Sarailidis/Interactive-Decision-Trees/README.md

 3. Create a new virtual environment, where the package and all its dependencies will be installed, by copy pasting and running the following command in the Anaconda Prompt:

         conda create -n InteractiveDecisionTrees anaconda

+__Note:__ Depending on the computer the creation of the virtual environment may take a while to complete!

 4. Activate the new created environment by copy pasting and running the following command in the Anaconda Prompt.